My First T-shirt Quilt

 Lesson 3 – Balance the colors!

-In this quilt, the colors were not balanced.
+In my first quilt, the colors were not balanced.
 I did a very poor job in spacing out all the color on this first quilt.
 Now, we spend a lot of time making sure that the colors are balanced throughout the quilt and that everything ties together well on the quilt face.

 Pro-Tip: Make sure your quilter knows that balanced color is important to you.
 Again, turn to photos of her work and see if you like how she balanced the colored blocks throughout the quilt.